dannguyen/journalism-syllabi/README.md

 <a href="https://projects.propublica.org/graphics/data-institute-2019">Homepage</a> /
 <a href="https://github.com/propublica/data-institute-2019">Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>An intensive workshop from The Ida B. Wells Society for Investigative Reporting and ProPublica on how to use data, design and code for journalism.
+        An intensive workshop from The Ida B. Wells Society for Investigative Reporting and ProPublica on how to use data, design and code for journalism.
 From July 22 to Aug 2 in New York City.
-</em></p>
+        </small></p>

     </td>
     <td>
-        ProPublica
+        <small>ProPublica</small>
     </td>
   </tr>